-- we focused on specific laws and regulations which we considered may have a direct material effect on the financial statements or the operations of the company, including taxation legislation, data protection, anti-bribery, employment, environmental, health and safety legislation and anti-money laundering regulations. - we assessed the extent of compliance with the laws and regulations identified above through making enquiries of management • and inspecting legal correspondence. - identified laws and regulations were communicated within the audit team regularly and the team remained alert to instances • of non-compliance throughout the audit; and - we assessed the susceptibility of the group's financial statements to material misstatement, including obtaining an • understanding of how fraud might occur, by: - making enquiries of management as to where they considered there was susceptibility to fraud, their knowledge of 0 actual, suspected and alleged fraud; and - considering the internal controls in place to mitigate risks of fraud and non-compliance with laws and regulations.
-0
+- the senior statutory auditor ensured the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with applicable laws and regulations. - we identified the laws and regulations applicable to the group through discussions with directors and other management. - we focused on specific laws and regulations which we considered may have a direct material effect on the financial statements or the operations of the company, including taxation legislation, data protection, antibribery, employment, environmental, health and safety legislation and anti-money laundering regulations. - we assessed the extent of compliance with the laws and regulations identified above through making enquiries of management and inspecting legal correspondence. - identified laws and regulations were communicated within the audit team regularly and the team remained alert to instances of non-compliance throughout the audit; and - we assessed the susceptibility of the group's financial statements to material misstatement, including obtaining an understanding of how fraud might occur, by: - making enquiries of management as to where they considered there was susceptibility to fraud, their knowledge of actual, suspected and alleged fraud; and - o considering the internal controls in place to mitigate risks of fraud and non-compliance with laws and regulations.